Winterx0/Spectrum-Analyzer/README.md

 # Spectrum-Analyzer
 Colored spectrum analyzer for an audio-visual display.
+Created in JUCE.
 Tutorial from Matkat Music.